Morehouse College: Reputation and rankings

 In 2023, U.S. News & World Report ranked Morehouse tied for 100th overall, tied 20th for "Social Mobility", and tied 20th for "Best Undergraduate Teaching" among liberal arts colleges in the US; additionally, it ranked Morehouse 5th among Historically Black Colleges and Universities.
 In 2019, The Alumni Factor ranked Morehouse among the best 50 colleges in the nation.

 Morehouse has conferred more bachelor's degrees on Black men than any other institution in the nation.
-Morehouse has been the top institution for producing the most Black male Rhodes Scholars and top baccalaureate-origin institution of Black male doctorate recipients.
+Morehouse is the top institution for producing the most Black male Rhodes Scholars and leads all HBCUs in total Rhodes Scholars.
+Morehouse is a top baccalaureate-origin institution of Black male doctorate recipients.
 In 2015, TrendTopper MediaBuzz College Guide ranked Morehouse as the HBCU with the best brand.
-A 2008 National Science Foundation study found that of more than 3,000 colleges and universities in the US, Morehouse College was the fifth biggest producer of African Americans who eventually earned PhDs in the STEM fields.
+A 2008 National Science Foundation study found that of more than 3,000 colleges and universities in the U.S., Morehouse College was the fifth biggest producer of African Americans who eventually earned PhDs in the STEM fields.